 Beginning on or about September 9, 2020, the Authority began financing through securitization by Freddie Mac, under a no recourse agreement between Freddie Mac and the Authority (the "Freddie Mac Agreement"), single family mortgage loans which satisfy Freddie Mac's requirements.
 The Freddie Mac Agreement allows the Authority to sell up to \$350 million of such single family mortgage loans to Freddie Mac until May 31, 2021.
 The Authority expects to enter into additional agreements with Freddie Mac with similar terms that will cover periods after May 31, 2021, but the Authority can provide no assurance that Freddie Mac will consent to any such agreements.
-The Authority expects Freddie Mac to address the consequences of the CARES Act very much the same way that Fannie Mae has done.
+The Authority expects Freddie Mac to address the consequences of the CARES Act in much the same way that Fannie Mae has done as described under "Fannie Mae Financing" above, except the four payments the Authority could be required to advance would be interest only.